H1d3r/CS-EXTC2-ICMP/README.md

  > fixed by always sending a chunked response to the client, and always receieving a chunked response.
 This fixes this issue. - note, the checkin timer will freeze up here until the data is received.
     Seq 0 still means init payload, and `ls C:\Windows\System32` still doens't work...

-    SO, unlimited lenght of commadns TO the beacon works, just not back
+    SO, unlimited lenght of commadns TO the beacon works, just not back, (which breaks a good amount of functionality)

 ---
 # ICMP C2 Protocol Overview